 So, how do you succeed on the GMAT?
 By believing you can and sticking with it until you do.
 You’ll need both grit and a growth mindset to get you to your GMAT goal — the two go hand in hand.
 Without these Two Gs, failure will always be an alternate route on your GMAT journey.”

-“During sleep, we consolidate learning, making things ‘stick,’ and also make connections to what we already know,” says Prep Matters Founder, Ned Johnson.
-“Rather than memorizing scores of seemingly disparate rules and facts, sleep helps us see to use fewer “tools” broadly and creatively.
+“During sleep, we consolidate learning, making things ‘stick,’ and also make connections to what we already know,” says Ned Johnson of Prep Matters.
+“Rather than memorizing scores of seemingly disparate rules and facts, sleep helps us see how to use fewer “tools” broadly and creatively.
 Sleep insufficiency can make brains work like we have ADHD and/or anxiety.
-Under-rested, our bodies produce excess cortisol, a stress hormone that plays havoc with executive functions, including problem-solving, cognitive and emotional flexibility, and working memory, the ability to hold things in mind, so crucial for the abstract reasoning in Data Sufficiencies.
+Under-rested, our bodies produce excess cortisol, a stress hormone that plays havoc with executive functions, including problem-solving, cognitive and emotional flexibility, and working memory, the ability to hold things in mind, so crucial for the abstract reasoning in data sufficiency.

 Among the goals of these various tools and techniques, says Sapir, is to help “students enter into the highly desirable ‘flow state’ or ‘feeling present.’
 In this state, focus and recall are more easily attainable, and students feel fueled by their intentions and more engaged to hone in on questions, recall content, and employ their best test-taking strategy.”

 The big takeaway?
 Setting yourself up for success on the GMAT or GRE is about building knowledge alongside cultivating a mindset that allows your hard-won skills to be deployed with ease on exam day.
-As City Test Prep’s Sapir says, “After all, tests don’t only measure what you know, they measure how well you take tests.”
+As City Test Prep’s Sapir says, “After all, tests don’t only measure what you know, they measure how well you take tests,” Sapir concludes.

 Matt Symonds is Co-Founder of MBA admissions coaching firm Fortuna Admissions and Co-Host of the CentreCourt MBA Festival.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.